Voting. It’s complicated. Canada has been reluctant to share her treasures, at least to its non-male, non-white peoples.

 The Chinese in Canada finally had the right to call themselves Canadians.
 The fight for civil rights would be next.

 Irving Himel continued his legal work on civil liberties, later becoming a founding member of the Canadian Civil Liberties Association.
 His work against restrictive covenants (clauses in real estate contracts preventing property sales “to Jews and other perceived undesirables”) resulted in them being declared unlawful.
+(For more on restrictive covenants and real estate in Canada, see The history of my grandparents’ house.)

 K. Dock Yip continued his work as an attorney for 47 years, served as a two-time trustee of the Toronto School Board, was a leader in his community, and found time to be a movie actor on the side.
 In 1998, Yip was awarded the Law Society Medal for outstanding service to the legal profession.